rnaidu02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 After the image augmentated training set with 150k samples, with the enhanced LeNet arhitecture, the results are promising.
 I was able to get around 96% for validation accuracy and 99.7% for training accuracy within 50 epochs.

-Just to try a different architecture, I've tried to create a network with inception layers after 2 conv layers and the validation accuracy reached 94% even with the original training set without any image augmentation.
-The code for this is in cell #9 of the notebook ![notebook] (https://github.com/rnaidu02/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
-I didn't continue on this as I want to achive desired accuracy with a simple network (LeNet).

 With the network (modified LeNet) I chose, I was able to get a validation accuracy of 96%, and testing accuracy of 94%.
 From this data, I beleive that the model is not overfitting with the training set and is doing a reasonable job.